-All volunteers and visitors must report to the Office upon arrival on campus and entering the building.
+All volunteers and visitors must report to the main office upon arrival on campus and entering the building.
 Visitors will be allowed to conduct business or visit classrooms as authorized by the Principal.
-Visitors must sign in using the computer in the Front Office and obtain a Visitor's Pass before going to any area other than the Office.
+Visitors must sign in using the computer in the main office and obtain a visitor's pass before going to any area other than the main office.